Opinion: Twitter has turned me into an optimist

 At times of high political excitement, Twitter is indispensable.
 Given that politics has been in a state of advanced turmoil ever since the referendum in 2016, that means Twitter is now deeply imprinted.

 Some people find this oppressive.
-They try to limit the time they spend on Twitter, setting up those programmes that don’t work, which stop you using specified websites at specified times.
+They try to limit the time they spend on Twitter, setting up those programmes (that don’t work) which stop you from using specified websites at specified times.
 Others periodically give up.
 Most of my time on Twitter has been punctuated by other people flouncing or detoxing, as they announce that they are deleting their account because it is all too horrible.

 Well, yes it is, sometimes.
 And I know it is worse for women and minorities.
 I am well aware that the rudeness I get for my views on Tony Blair (in favour), Scottish independence (against) and Brexit (neutral, so I get both sides) is nothing compared to the abuse others suffer.

-It makes me sad to think that so many people in this country seem to exist in a state of permanent rage, but that was the case before social media (remember when “road rage” was a newsworthy phenomenon?), and it won’t stop me using Twitter.
+It makes me sad to think that so many people in this country seem to exist in a state of permanent rage, but that was the case before social media (remember when “road rage” was a newsworthy phenomenon?), and it won’t stop me from using Twitter.
 I use the mute button liberally – it is better than blocking people, which makes it look as if you care.
-For anyone who has a really hard time I would recommend changing the settings to restrict replies to people who follow you.
+For anyone who has a really hard time, I would recommend changing the settings to restrict replies to people who follow you.

 But I find Twitter liberating.
 The positives much outweigh the negatives.
 It keeps me connected.
 It kept a lot of people connected during the lockdowns.
 In the old days, finding an expert in a subject involved daisy-chaining phone calls to ask people who might know if they knew someone.
 Now you can ask Twitter and a wide range of specialist knowledge is instantly available.